-Students will receive their class schedules for the 2022-2023 school year in homeroom on the first day of school.
-For the first day only an abbreviated homeroom period will be held prior to the period one class.
-In addition to receiving schedules, students will also receive an emergency form and lockers will be assigned (upon request).
+Students will receive their class schedules for the 2023-2024 school year their first period class on the first day of school.
+In addition to receiving schedules, students will also receive an emergency form.
+These must be completed and turned in no later than Thursday, September 21, 2023.
+Lockers are available to students upon request in the Attendance Office.
 An important reminder to students and parents: once classes begin each semester, there will be no changes.

-Between June 30th and July 31st requests for course changes must go through a petition process (forms are available in the Counseling Office or on the High School website under Counseling Forms).
+Between June 30th and July 31st requests for course changes must go through a petition process (forms are available in the Counseling Office or on the High School website under

+Counseling Forms).
 After July 31st no petitions to request a change will be made for semester one.
 Once school starts the deadline to request any second semester changes is January 15th.